recruit-lifestyle/Smile-Lock/README.md

 * Warmly welcome to submit a pull request.

 ## Credits
-SmileLock is owned an maintained by [RECRUIT LIFESTYLE CO., LTD.](http://www.recruit-lifestyle.co.jp/).
+SmileLock is owned and maintained by [RECRUIT LIFESTYLE CO., LTD.](http://www.recruit-lifestyle.co.jp/).

 # License
 ```